-We ensure our labour providers have a GLA licence and follow the provisions of the Gangmaster Licencing Act 2004 and accordingly adhere to their main standards.
+We ensure our labour providers have a GLA license and follow the provisions of the Gangmaster Licensing Act 2004 and accordingly adhere to their main standards.
 The standards are that all legal requirements are met to protect workers from poor treatment and exploitation.
 They cover issues such as working hours, training, terms and conditions, the national minimum wage and transport to ensure our labour providers meet the basic safety and welfare standards.

 As such we adhere to these standards which collectively address our commitment to human rights and the elimination of all forms of forced and compulsory labour.

 - Raising standards – promoting a stakeholder partnership approach to improve continuously standards of labour provision and to raise labour standards beyond base compliance.

 - Promoting growth – raising awareness of labour providers’ contribution to supply chain efficiency through effective sourcing and supply of the workforce to plant, pick and produce our food.